After using credit cards irresponsibly and faced with high amounts of debt, it can feel like there’s no way out.

 4. Cut back elsewhere

 Then apply the amount of money you’ve saved towards your credit card bill.
 It won’t be fun, but it will help you cut down on your embarrassing credit card debt.

 That said, if you’re the type who has read the article and still don’t feel motivated to do anything about your debt, it’s time to take drastic measures.

-- Cut up your cards.
 Take the cards with the highest interest rate and cut each of them up.
 Keep one for emergencies, but get rid of all the others.
 Then do one of the steps below.

 Put the cards in a large ziplock bag, fill with water, and stick them in your freezer.
 The next time you even think about using your credit card, you’ll have to wait for the ice to thaw.